topfreegames/kublai/docs/API.md

 * `gameId`: public ID for the clan's game;
 * `publicId`: public ID for the clan;
 * `name`: clan's name;
-* `metadata`: a JSON object representing any metadata required for the clan;
+* `metadata`: a JSON object representing any meta-data required for the clan;
 * `ownerPublicId`: clan's owner player public id;
 * `allowApplication`: does this clan allow players to apply to it;
 * `autoJoin`: do players that apply to this clan get automatically accepted;